singh-ankittanwar/Internship_Android_App/README.md

 # Internship_Android_App
-This android project is created during the summer internship.
+This android project is created during the summer internship - Jun-July, 2019

 Features of App:
 1. Registration/Log-in